vasiluca/SVGemEditor/Tab/readme.txt

-All functionality, including UI related functionality will be included as part of each Tab Module.
+All functionality the main functionality associated with each Tab will be included in this Tab directory.